 Understand what consumers want

-In 2021, the landscape continued to shift, and we saw many retailers returning to advertising via print mediums.
-A Game survey carried out in March 2021 found that more consumers are using leaflets to compare prices than Google search.
+In 2021, the landscape continues to shift, and we have seen many retailers returning to advertising via print mediums.
+A Game survey carried out in March this year found that more consumers are using leaflets to compare prices than Google search.

 In line with this, investments into customer relationship management data collection became indispensable in enabling brands to customise their offering more effectively.
 For retail specifically, the pandemic had a massive effect on the customer’s budget.
 The March survey found that over half of respondents were bargain hunting more than they did in previous years, with 75% saying they wanted to save wherever they could – no matter the discount.
 One of the more surprising findings was that groceries became a more popular category than appliances for consumers redeeming Game’s Price Beat Promise – through which we commit to beating any price in the market on all items we stock.